influxdata/telegraf/plugins/inputs/opensearch_query/README.md

 - `measurement_name`: The target measurement to be stored the results of the aggregation query.
-- `index`: The index name to query on Elasticsearch
+- `index`: The index name to query on OpenSearch
 - `query_period`: The time window to query (eg. "1m" to query documents from last minute).
 Normally should be set to same as collection
-- `date_field`: The date/time field in the Elasticsearch index
+- `date_field`: The date/time field in the OpenSearch index

 ### Optional parameters

-- `date_field_custom_format`: Not needed if using one of the built in date/time formats of Elasticsearch, but may be required if using a custom date/time format.
+- `date_field_custom_format`: Not needed if using one of the built in date/time formats of OpenSearch, but may be required if using a custom date/time format.
 The format syntax uses the [Joda date format][joda].
 - `filter_query`: Lucene query to filter the results (default: "\*")
 - `metric_fields`: The list of fields to perform metric aggregation (these must